More Beautiful for Having Been Broken

 More Beautiful for Having Been Broken is a 2019 American drama film directed by Nicole Conn and starring Zoe Ventoura, Kayla Radomski and Cale Ferrin.
 In the film, a broken female FBI agent, struggling with the loss of her mother, is suspended from her job and travels to the small mountain town in the countryside she used to visit as a child.
 She befriends a woman and her adorable, young, special needs son who possesses an extraordinary gift.
 The women's friendship soon turns into romance but family secrets complicate things.

+Plot Summary

+The film follows a suspended female FBI agent who travels to a small mountain town while grieving the loss of her mother.
+There, she forms a deep romantic bond with a local woman and her young special-needs son.